-- 15.4 The supervisor requires the insurer to invest only in assets where it can properly assess and manage the risks. - 15.4.1 The insurer should have sufficient information about its investments, including those in collective investment funds, to ensure that its asset risks can be properly managed. - 15.4.2 The insurer should understand the risks involved, and determine how material the risk from a proposed investment is, before undertaking any investments.
-Assessment of risks should take into account the maximum possible loss, including losses that may occur in situations where assets, such as derivatives, become liabilities for the insurer. - 15.4.3 Where the insurer is able to look through the structure of the investments to the underlying assets, the insurer should consider the risk characteristics of the underlying assets and how this affects the risk characteristics of the investments itself.
+- 15.4 The supervisor requires the insurer to invest only in assets where it can properly assess and manage the risks. - 15.4.1 The insurer should have sufficient information about its investments, including those in collective investment funds, to ensure that its asset risks can be properly managed.
+For certain investments where there are

+- information gaps (for example, because historical data and past trends are unlikely to fully capture the dynamic nature of climate-related risks), the use of quantitative or qualitative scenario analysis could be useful in managing such risks. - 15.4.2 The insurer should understand the risks involved, and determine how material the risk from a proposed investment is, before undertaking any investments.
+Assessment of risks should take into account the maximum possible loss, including losses that may occur in situations where assets, such as derivatives, become liabilities for the insurer.
+The supervisor should assess how the insurer identifies, analyses, prioritises, monitors, manages, controls and reports risks arising from its investments.
+This assessment includes how the insurer considers varying time horizons (short, medium and long-term). - 15.4.3 Where the insurer is able to look through the structure of the investments to the underlying assets, the insurer should consider the risk characteristics of the underlying assets and how this affects the risk characteristics of the investments itself.
 However, where such a look through is not possible, appropriate techniques should be developed to assess the risks associated with the investment including assessing the investment manager of an investment fund. - 15.4.4 Investments that are not traded on a regulated financial market should be kept to prudent levels, as an objective assessment of the risks is likely to be difficult and costly.
-This is particularly relevant in jurisdictions where standardised approaches to determining regulatory capital requirements are used, since such approaches will often be designed to be not unduly

-- complex and thus feasible in practice for all insurers.
+This is particularly relevant in jurisdictions where standardised approaches to determining regulatory capital requirements are used, since such approaches will often be designed to be not unduly complex and thus feasible in practice for all insurers.
 Moreover, by its very nature a standardised approach may not be able to fully and appropriately reflect the risk profile of the investment portfolio of each individual insurer. - 15.4.5 The insurer should have access to the requisite knowledge and skills to assess and manage the risks of its investments.
 When an external investment advisor or manager is used, the insurer should retain adequate investment expertise in-house, as it has the ultimate responsibility for its investments.